DasomHollyPark/decaf_304/README.txt

 The syntax checker will output any errors it finds.
 If there are no errors, then there will be no output.

+The parser contains shift/reduce conflicts.
+However, the checker has been sufficiently tested and these conflicts are resolved in a way that is agreeable.